 When your IT infrastructure incorporates both Indeed Access Manager and Indeed Certificate Manager, you can opt to assign multiple functions to a single protected device, such as user identification, authentication, and other business tasks:

-- User authentication on Windows-based workstations
+- Authenticate on Windows-based workstations

-- User authentication in public web services
+- Authenticate in public web services

 - Encryption for messages, files, and drives

-- VPN connection
+- Connect to a VPN